beeware/beeware/docs/tutorial/tutorial-8.rst

 We can do this by using *asynchronous programming*.
-Asynchronous programming is a way to describe a program that allows the interpreter to run multiple functions a the same time, sharing resources between all the concurrently running functions.
+Asynchronous programming is a way to describe a program that allows the interpreter to run multiple functions at the same time, sharing resources between all the concurrently running functions.

 Asynchronous functions (known as *co-routines*) need to be explicitly declared